AMAZING AND DEDICATED NURSES:THEIR ROLE IN MEMORY CARE

 Nurse A is someone who is always willing to consult over whatever issue I raise.
 This Nurse is knowledgeable, competent, communicative, and, above all else, positive.
 In several recent phone calls, I was able to get quality current information about Beverly; he/she is a caring Nurse.
 This Nurse also intervenes directly with Caregivers when that is needed.
 If the assigned Caregiver is not immediately present and another is, he/she simply tells the other one to please help out as the resident needs someone to do that now, e.g., take them to the bathroom.

 Appreciation is always recommended.
-These are professionals and they do not require appreciation; they generally deserve it.
+These are professionals and they do not require appreciation; still they generally deserve it.
 So show your appreciation.

 Previous